Shubham-Jaiswal-838/Landing-page/README.md

 # Landing-page
-Developed a landing page with HTML, CSS and BOOTSTRAP
+###A responsive landing page with HTML, CSS and BOOTSTRAP